 Step by Step

-- If you feel you can still go further with a straight back, on the next exhale you fold deeper from the hips, grabbing your big toes between your index, middle fingers and thumb, keeping elbows out to the sides, in line with the wrists.
+- If you feel you can still go further with a straight back, on the next exhale, fold deeper from the hips, taking your big toes between your index, middle fingers and thumb, keeping elbows out to the sides, in line with the wrists.

 - In the full forward bend you release the head down, and with a long neck, you can place the crown of the head on the floor.

 - Stay in this pose anywhere between 5 and 10 breaths.

 - Try to keep the back straight, concaved a little perhaps, and the front of the body long and open.
 If you start to round the back to go further down, go back a little to the point where you can do this with a straight back.
 Integrity and respect for your body’s boundaries are more important than how far you come into the pose.
 Be careful not to overstretch your hamstrings.

 - To come out of this pose, inhale and walk your hands forward to position them under the shoulders again with straight arms and back.